sapcc/docker-image-patcher/README.md

 With `--git` a patch can be automatically generated from a local git repository.
 This option takes one to three arguments in the format of `[[path/to/git] git-ref] <docker-workdir>]`. `path/to/git` refers to the path to the git repo and defaults to `.`. `git-ref` can be any git reference, e.g. a commit hash or a range, which will then be given to `git diff` to create the patch.
-The defaul is `HEAD`, which will result in a patch with all uncommited changes.
+The default is `HEAD`, which will result in a patch with all uncommitted changes.

 `--patch` takes a list of patches that will be applied.
 Multiple patches can be specified for each `--patch`.